vaimee/my2sec/README.md

 ## MY2SEC INSTALLATION
-This guide will step you through download and installation the My2Sec Application on your system.
+This guide will step you through download and installation of the My2Sec Application on your system.
 ### Prerequisites
 - Node.js installed<br>
   To check if Node.js is installed on your local machine, type the following commands in your terminal: